-Coordinator of Operations, 864-250-1111 225 South Pleasantburg Drive, Greenville, SC 29607
+Coordinator of Operations, 864-250-1111 225 South Pleasantburg Drive, Greenville, SC 29607 Student Services Manager, 864-250-8880 225 South Pleasantburg Drive, Greenville, SC 29607

-Chief of Operations, 864-250-1111 225 South Pleasantburg Drive, Greenville, SC 29607 Student Services Manager, 864-250-8880 225 South Pleasantburg Drive, Greenville, SC 29607
+Chief of Operations, 864-250-1111 225 South Pleasantburg Drive, Greenville, SC 29607

-While the university encourages all victims to report crime to the Greenville Technical College Police Department, anyone may report a crime anonymously by calling 911 or 864-250-8911, 864-250-8150, 864-419-9966 or by filing a report online at the Crime Stoppers website at greenville.crimestoppersweb.com/sitemenu.aspx?ID=455&.
-Anonymous reports of Clery Act crimes made through these channels will be included in the university's annual Security and Fire Safety report.
+• While the University encourages all victims to report crime to the Greenville Technical College Police Department, anyone may report a crime anonymously by calling 911 or 864-250-8911, 864-250-8150, 864-419-9966 or by filing a report online at the Crime Stoppers website at greenville.crimestoppersweb.com/sitemenu.aspx?ID=455&.
+Anonymous reports of Clery Act crimes made through these channels will be included in the University's annual Security and Fire Safety report.

 Fire Protection and Emergency Medical Services - Firefighting services are provided 24 hours a day by the Greenville Fire Department.
 To report a fire, call 911.
-The City of Greenville Fire Department's Fire Marshall's Office conducts inspections of facilities and enforces state fire-safety regulations.
+The City of Greenville Fire Department's Fire Marshal's Office conducts inspections of facilities and enforces state fire-safety regulations.
 Greenville County EMS provides advanced life-support for emergencies occurring at this campus.